Vonng/pigsty/docs/PGSQL-CONF.md

 ## Quorum Commit

-When [sync standby](#sync-standby) is enabled, PostgreSQL will pick one replica as the standby instance, and all other replicas as candidate.
+When [sync standby](#sync-standby) is enabled, PostgreSQL will pick one replica as the standby instance, and all other replicas as candidates.
 Primary will wait until the standby instance flushes to disk before a commit is confirmed, and the standby instance will always have the latest data without any lags.

-However, you can achieve even higher/lower consistency level with quorum commit (trade off with availability).
+However, you can achieve an even higher/lower consistency level with the quorum commit (trade-off with availability).

 For example, to have any 2 replicas to confirm a commit: